 - Hon.
 Paul Grewal (Ret.)

 - Hon.
 Bernard Zimmerman (Ret.)

-If you are a qualified potential applicant who meets the eligibility requirements to become a magistrate judge, and are interested in communicating with a former magistrate judge about the job or application process, please email your inquiry to MJ_Info@cand.uscourts.gov.
+Qualified applicants meeting magistrate judge eligibility requirements may communicate with a former magistrate judge about the job or application process.
 You may direct your inquiry to a specific former magistrate judge if desired.